TracerBench/tracerbench/packages/cli/README.md

 ## `tracerbench trace`

-Does an automated trace of a webpage.
+Creates an automated trace that's saved to JSON.
 Also takes network conditioner and CPU throttling options.

 ```
 USAGE